XT-xuantruong/spring-mvc-config/README.md

 Access the Application: Open a web browser and go to http://localhost:8080/&lt;context-path&gt;, where &lt;context-path&gt; is usually the artifact ID of your project.
 ## Additional Tips

-Make sure your web.xml file is properly configured in the src/main/webapp/WEB-INF directory.
+-Make sure your web.xml file is properly configured in the src/main/webapp/WEB-INF directory.
-Check the Console view in Eclipse for any errors during deployment.
+-Check the Console view in Eclipse for any errors during deployment.
-If you make changes to your code, you can redeploy by right-clicking the server and selecting Publish.
+-If you make changes to your code, you can redeploy by right-clicking the server and selecting Publish.